-The Broom Moth (Ceramica pisi) inhabits open woodland and forest edges on the BC coast.
+The Broom Moth (Ceramica pisi) inhabits open woodland and forest edges in the Pacific Northwest.
 It can be seen from late May to early August when it is attracted to light.
-Its a small brown moth.
+It’s a small brown moth.

 This caterpillar not only feeds on broom and bracken, but in the garden, it can do some serious harm, it likes leafy plants and thrives on peas.